expra-frankfurt/wise25/lecture/content/lifos.md

 - Upload data analysis script
 - Voluntary: Upload final project report (anonymized, if you wish)

 Note that sharing your materials is part of the grading criteria.
-For further instructions also see the sub-section [Requirements and Expectations](../general_information/student-guide.md#requirements-and-expectations) of the section General Information About EXPRA.
+For further instructions also see the sub-section [Requirements and Expectations](../general_information/student-guide.md#requirements-and-expectations) of the General Information About EXPRA guide.

 ## 3. Getting started: Create your LIFOS group project in 5 simple steps